 A Federal standard limits the amount of microwaves that can leak from an oven throughout its lifetime to 5 milliwatts (mW) of microwave radiation per square centimeter at approximately 2 inches from the oven surface.
 This limit is far below the level known to harm people.
 Microwave energy also decreases dramatically as you move away from the source of radiation.
 A measurement made 20 inches from an oven would be approximately one one-hundredth of the value measured at 2 inches.

-Microwaves rapidly lose intensity as they travel, and by the time they would reach someone standing nearby, they are practically non-existent.
+Microwaves rapidly lose intensity as they travel short distances, and by the time they would reach someone standing nearby, they are practically non-existent.

 It is generally suggested that microwave ovens should be inspected regularly for faulty doors hinges, latches, or seals.

-The Mercola camp tends to cite the opinion of a group called Powerwatch, rather than specific studies that prove human exposure to radiation from microwave ovens.
+The Mercola camp tends to cite the opinion of a group called Powerwatch, rather than specific studies that have tested human exposure to radiation from microwave ovens.

 Claim #5: Microwaves can create severe health issues.

-This broad claim overlaps the radiation and carcinogenic arguments above.
+This broad claim overlaps with the radiation and carcinogenic arguments above.
 Many adhering to these claims point to the findings of researcher Hans Hertel, who reported that consuming microwaved milk and vegetables could begin a process that leads to a cancerous condition.
-His study was never published or peer reviewed, and little is known about the specifics of it.
-It has also not been duplicated.
+His study was never published or peer reviewed, and little is known about the specifics of his experiments.
+His studies have also not been duplicated.

 Cancer Research UK states the following about microwaves and health:

 Most experts say that microwave ovens don’t give off enough energy to damage the genetic material (DNA) in cells so they can’t cause cancer.
 Microwaves heat food, but do not make any changes to it that aren’t made in any other cooking method.
 So they do not make food any more likely to cause cancer.

-The FDA claims that the most common health hazard of microwave ovens includes burns from hot food, splattering grease, or steam.
-Dr. Weil also points out that the greatest dangers with microwaves are from uneven cooking, exploding/splattering, and the use of plastic containers and plastic wrap transferring plastic molecules into food.
+The FDA claims that the most common health hazard of microwave ovens includes burns from hot food, splattering grease, or being burned by steam.
+Dr. Weil also points out that the greatest dangers with microwaves are from uneven cooking, exploding/splattering food, and the use of plastic containers and plastic wrap transferring plastic molecules into food.